 As president during those years Lincoln oversaw the Dakota War of 1862.
 This was also known as the Sioux Uprising, Dakota Uprising, the Sioux Outbreak of 1862, the Dakota Conflict, the U.S.–Dakota War of 1862 or Little Crow's War.
 This was an armed conflict between the United States and several bands of Dakota tribe.
 Throughout the late 1850s, treaty violations by the United States and late or unfair annuity payments by Indian agents caused hunger and suffering among the Dakota.
 It began on August 17, 1862, along the Minnesota River in southwest Minnesota.
 That day one young Dakota with a hunting party of three others killed five settlers while on a hunting expedition.
 That night a council of Dakota attacked settlements throughout the Minnesota River valley to drive whites out of the area.
 Over the next several months, continued battles pitting the Dakota against settlers and later, the United States Army, ended with the surrender of most of the Dakota bands.
 By late December 1862, soldiers had taken captive more than a thousand Dakota, who were interned in jails in Minnesota.
 After trials and sentencing, 38 Dakota were hanged on December 26, 1862, in the largest one-day execution in American history.
 In April 1863, the rest of the Dakota were expelled from Minnesota to Nebraska and South Dakota.
 The United States Congress also abolished their reservations.

-The Civil War during Lincoln’s term in office was America’s bloodiest war and perhaps its most moral, constitutional, and political crisis.
+The American Civil War during Lincoln’s term in office was America’s bloodiest war and perhaps its most moral, constitutional, and political crisis.
 In governing the United States through it he preserved the Union, paved the way to the abolition of slavery, strengthened the federal government, and modernized the economy.
 Lincoln understood that the Federal government's power to end slavery was limited by the Constitution, which before 1865 committed the issue to individual states.
 He argued before and during his election that the eventual extinction of slavery would result from preventing its expansion into new U.S. territory.
 At the beginning of the war, he also sought to persuade the states to accept compensated emancipation in return for their prohibition of slavery.
 Lincoln believed that curtailing slavery in these ways would economically expunge it, as envisioned on paper by the Founding Fathers, under the constitution.

-The Emancipation Proclamation was a demonstration of the President’s executive war powers not a moral response.
+The ending of slavery was a demonstration of the President’s executive war powers not a moral response.
 The Southern states used slaves to support their armies on the field and to manage the home front so more men could go off to fight.
 They also used them to leverage political representation in Washington D.C.
 That being said in a display of his political savvy, Lincoln justified the Emancipation Proclamation as a “fit and necessary war measure” in order to cripple the Confederacy’s use of slaves in the war effort.
 Lincoln also declared that the Proclamation would be enforced under his power as Commander-in-Chief, and that the freedom of the slaves would be maintained by the “Executive government of the United States.”
 On June 19, 1862, endorsed by Lincoln, Congress passed an act banning slavery on all federal territory.
 In July, the Confiscation Act of 1862 was passed, which set up court procedures that could free the slaves of anyone convicted of aiding the rebellion.
 Although Lincoln believed it was not within Congress's power to free the slaves within the states, he approved the bill in deference to the legislature.
 He felt the Commander-in-Chief using war powers granted to the president by the Constitution could only take such action, and Lincoln was planning to take that action.
 Privately, Lincoln concluded at this point that the slave base of the Confederacy had to be eliminated.
 Although he said he personally wished all men could be free, Lincoln stated that the primary goal of his actions as the U.S. president was that of preserving the Union.

 The Emancipation Proclamation, issued on September 22, 1862, and put into effect on January 1, 1863, declared free the slaves in 10 states not then under Union control, with exemptions specified for areas already under Union control in two states.
 Lincoln spent the next 100 days preparing the army and the nation for emancipation, while Democrats rallied their voters in the 1862 off-year elections by warning of the threat freed slaves posed to northern whites.
 Once the abolition of slavery in the rebel states became a military objective, as Union armies advanced south, more slaves were liberated until all three million of them in Confederate territory were freed.
 Lincoln's comment on the signing of the Proclamation was: "I never, in my life, felt more certain that I was doing right, than I do in signing this paper."
 For some time, Lincoln continued earlier plans to set up colonies for the newly freed slaves.
 He commented favorably on colonization in the Emancipation Proclamation, but all attempts at such a massive undertaking failed.